-Retail Units: More than 9759 retail units under 60 different banners in 28 countries.
+Retail units: More than 11,200 retail units under 55 different banners in 27 countries.

-Amount of Organic Products: In 2006, some Walmart store offered as many as 400 organic products.
+Amount of Organic Products: In 2006, some Walmart stores offered as many as 400 organic products.
 As the years have gone by, Walmart has increased those offerings.
-Currently, organic food, clothing, and other organic products are available at Walmart.
+Currently, organic food, clothing and other organic products are available at Walmart.

-In 2011, as always, people are fussing and fighting over Walmart organics.
+The bad: People continue to debate Walmart's organics.
 Some feel that Walmart's ability to sell organics for less undercuts local grocers and other natural food grocers.
-They've been accused of mislabeling conventional food products as organic and accused of sourcing low-integrity organics from factory farms, as have others on this list - Kroger, Target, Safeway and Costco.
+They've been accused of mislabeling conventional food products as organic and accused of sourcing low-integrity organics from factory farms.

-Walmart has many sustainable practices in place, which of course doesn't mean they carry the best organics, but it is a perk, especially since consumers want organics and green practices.
-Walmart has also developed partnerships with many local organic farmers, and in fact, have set goals to double the sale of locally sourced produce by 2015.
+The good: Walmart has many sustainable practices in place, which of course doesn't mean they carry the best organics, but it is a perk, especially since consumers want organics and green practices.
+Walmart has also developed partnerships with many local organic farmers.

 Amount of Organic Products: Organic food offerings at Costco have grown in recent years, but like other mainstream grocers, it's hard at times for Costco to meet organic demand.